 Apartments and private accommodation Dubrovnik - Dalmatia

 Dubrovnik - Croatian Republic!
 Freedom and beauty!
-We will write about this two terms that best describe Dubrovnik and entire area of former republic of Dubrovnik.
+We will write about this two terms that best describe Dubrovnik and the entire area of the former republic of Dubrovnik.
 The word libertas is inscribed on the Dubrovnik flag, and even more in the souls of Dubrovnik residents.
-The beauty of city walls, the Elaphite islands, island of Korčula and Mljet and the peninsula of Pelješac is something that you have to see and experience for yourself!
+The beauty of city walls, the Elaphite islands, the island of Korčula and Mljet and the peninsula of Pelješac is something that you have to see and experience for yourself!

 The history of Dubrovnik began in the 7th century when Latins fled from Epidaurum and invasion of Avar and Slavs.
 They founded the city of Ragusa, today's Dubrovnik.
 On the southern slopes of hill Srđ, the Slavs started to build their settlement, which was called Dubrava named after oak forests.
 Later on when Latins and Slavs joined and mixed up, it become the name of the city.
 In the first centuries, Dubrovnik was under Byzantine rule.
 After Byzantine rule it fall under the rule of Venice.
 After 1358 it was under the rule of the Hungarian kingdom.
 However, from 1380 to 1806, Dubrovnik was a truly independent republic.
 Dubrovnik evolved complex maritime trade in Mediterranean and world.
 It became an aristocratic Republic and was spreading its territory, building today famous city walls and its navy.
 In the 16th century it was one of largest trade navies in the world!
 Today, Dubrovnik is a world famous tourist destination whose spectacular walls, stone paved streets, especially Stradun, the prince's palace and many more simply have to be visited at least once in a life.
 The offer of accommodation is wide, from rooms to numerous luxurious hotels, apartments on the coast and holiday homes to cheaper private accommodation.
 The best way to find accommodation is to establish direct contact with accommodation owners without paying high agency fees.

 The Elaphite Islands, named after the Greek word elaphos (deer), are located in front of the coast of Dubrovnik and are made up of Šipan, Koločep, Lopud and several smaller islands.
 They are well connected by ferry and boat lines to Dubrovnik.
 You will be enchanted by beautiful sandy beaches and a multitude of old churches and summer houses.
-As interesting fact it should be mentioned that there are no cars at Koločep and Lopud making them perfect for a holiday away from the bustle of modern life.
+As an interesting fact, it should be mentioned that there are no cars on Koločep and Lopud making them perfect for a holiday away from the bustle of modern life.

 Dubrovnik - Dalmatia - Natural, cultural and tourist attractions